POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 The :samp:`PSyGrid` object contains the data coming from detailed MESA simulations.

-Import a :samp:`PSyGrid` object by using:
+Import the :samp:`PSyGrid` module with:

 .. code-block:: python